Shrinking civil society space for young people

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including advanced search, automated subtitles, world-class support, collaboration tools, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including generate automated summaries powered by AI, automated subtitles, automatic transcription software, share transcripts, and easily transcribe your Zoom meetings.
 Try Sonix for free today.